Jalez/react-state-history/README.md

 - **Integration example**: [React Flow Integration](https://codesandbox.io/p/sandbox/react-flow-history-lqgwc8)

+## What's New in v0.1.8

+- **Asymmetric Operations**: Added support for different functions for execute vs undo operations, perfect for non-idempotent operations like adding/removing items from collections.
+- **Enhanced Testing**: Improved test stability by properly handling React state updates with `act()` and `waitFor()`.
+- **Fixed Context Tests**: Addressed issues in context testing to ensure reliable test results across the library.

 ## What's New in v0.1.2

 - **Code Simplification**: The core logic has been streamlined for better maintainability without removing any functionality.